paimpozhil/dPanel/README.md

 ##### a) Data Container for storing the persistent data like /var/lib/www and /var/www , /data , /backup
 ##### b) Utils container for ssh / backup / any tools you would like to have.
 ##### c) all related containers properly linked together so they can see/talk .

-Please look into WhatPanel :
-https://github.com/paimpozhil/WhatPanel is much more easier to manage & use.